Writing with Fire

 Writing with Fire is a 2021 Indian documentary film directed by filmmakers Sushmit Ghosh and Rintu Thomas about the journalists running the Dalit women led newspaper Khabar Lahariya, as they shift from 14-years of print to digital journalism using smartphones.
 It is the first Indian feature documentary to be nominated for an Academy Award for Best Documentary Feature.

 Produced under Ghosh and Thomas' Black Ticket Films banner, the film had its world premiere at the 2021 Sundance Film Festival, where it won two awards, the Audience Award and a Special Jury Award in the World Cinema Documentary category.
 It received unanimous acclaim from film festivals and critics, winning several international awards and critical acclaim from the press.
 It was named a "Critics Pick" by The New York Times, and Jason Rezaian at The Washington Post called it "the most inspiring journalism movie — maybe ever".
 In 2023, Writing With Fire won a Peabody Award for Best Documentary Film, making Rintu and Sushmit the first Indian filmmakers in the award's 83-year history to win this recognition.

 Synopsis

 Writing with Fire tells the story of Khabar Lahariya, the only news agency in India run by Dalit (oppressed-caste) women.
 Armed with smartphones, these women journalists report from some of the most difficult regions of the country, risking everything to speak truth to power.
-Led by Chief Reporter Meera and her feisty understudy, crime reporter Suneeta, the film bears witness to the wit, intelligence and compassion of these journalists in confronting the most urgent stories of our times.
+Under the leadership of Chief Reporter Meera and her spirited protégé, crime reporter Suneeta, the film showcases the sharpness, intellect, and empathy of these journalists as they tackle the most pressing stories of our era.

 Set in the backdrop of an increasingly polarized world, Writing with Fire journeys with Meera and her band of sisters for five years - as they break traditions on the frontlines of India's biggest issues and within the confines of their homes, redefining what it truly means to be powerful.